ropital/show-coco/README.md

 ### Hi there 👋
-I'm a second-year of technical school student.
+I'm a new graduate software engineer.
 I'm interested in Web and Blockchain.

 [My Engineering Wiki](https://www.notion.so/Ropi-Engineering-Wiki-37024e20c81647d8a7f91587e1fdacf8)